Magia Russica: Content

-The title is in Latin, and it means “Russian Magic.”
-It is taken from one of the main characters’ (Fyodor Khitruk) reference to animation as a sort of magic or sorcery.
-The filmmakers chose a Latin title since their initial intention was to expose this art form to the world outside of Russia from an outsider's point of view.
+The documentary's title is Latin for “Russian Magic.”
+It is taken from animatior Fyodor Khitruk's reference to animation as a sort of magic or sorcery.
+The filmmakers with the intention to expose this art form to the world outside of Russia from an outsider's point of view.
+The film traces the development of Soviet animation from its early days, beginning with the founding of Soyuzmultfilm in 1936.
+It highlights how animation, often perceived as children’s entertainment, was able to bypass some of the strict ideological censorship that affected other art forms like literature and live-action cinema.